SE-Fall2024/MovieRecommender/README.md

 <details>
 <summary>Python</summary>

 Python is a high-level, general-purpose programming language known for its simplicity and readability.
-It's a widely used language for web development, data analysis, artificial intelligence, and more.
+It is often used to build websites and software, automate tasks, conduct data anaysis and more.

 ![Python](https://media.giphy.com/media/2vnId4IaAjIGZd2EWC/giphy.gif)
 </details>